-Knowledge Hub / Best Tips for Paying Off Medical School Debt
+Knowledge Hub / Top Tips for Managing Medical School Debt

 Living with Student Loans

-Follow these tips to save money, reduce your monthly payments, or pay off your medical school loans early.
+Follow these tips to save money on your medical school loans, reduce your monthly payments, or pay them off early.

 1. Make payments during your residency